-Innovation is born through the open exchange of ideas between people, cultures and nations.
-BMNT exists to help foster government innovation in order to solve the most crucial problems facing our nation and the world.
-We believe that the clearest path toward liberty and prosperity for all is through ensuring a 21st century led by America and her allies.
+Innovation is born through the exchange and refinement of ideas among people, disciplines, cultures, and nations.
+BMNT focuses on government innovation because public organizations are forced to solve the most consequential global problems.
+The only path toward liberty and prosperity for all is a 21st century led by America and her allies.

 To accomplish this mission, we’ve built an organization with a unique and vibrant culture.
 This document is our best attempt to capture the essence of that culture.